Great performances in a historic setting

 RSVP to save your seats!

 Admission: Suggested donation $15 adults / $10 seniors, students, CASH ONLY at the door.
-Light refreshments available at intermission.
+Light refreshments available for purchase at intermission.
+All proceeds are used to keep the music going!

 The Fanwood Performance series is a presentation of